HL2DM 101 - Introduction to HL2DM

 The Server Browser

-tool you will use to determine which server you want to join.
-When you
+First lets take a close look at the server browser.
+This is the tool you will use to determine which server you want to join.
+When you click Find Server, the following will appear:

-headers is also a button that can be clicked to sort the servers by that
+Along the top of the list are headers.
+Note that each of these headers is also a button that can be clicked to sort the servers by that heading.
+On the far left is a padlock.
+This indicates if the server is public or private.

-may be public at some times and then locked for private matches at
+A padlock in this column means the server is private and you require a password to obtain access.
+Note that some servers may be public at some times and then locked for private matches at others.

 Next to the padlock is a shield icon.
 This indicates if the server is protected by Valve Anti-Cheat (VAC) or not.

-header is a total count of the servers being displayed in the list.
+being displayed in the list.

 The next column shows the type of game being played, free-for-all (FFA) or team deathmatch (TDM).
 Team Deathmatch is Rebels vs. Combine.